Who we Are

 I am a co-opted governor and joined the Governing Board in 2011.
 I was Chair of Governors for three years between 2015 and 2018, and am currently Chair of the Pay &Performance Management Committee.
 I have lived in the village since 2005 and both of my daughters attended The Stoke Poges School.
 I am an active member of a number of community groups in the village, including as an expedition leader with the Stoke Poges D of E award group.
 In my professional life, I work for Centrica plc, currently working with the Group CEO having previously held financial, commercial and management roles within the group.

 I joined the school Governing Board in 2017 as a parent governor and am currently the Chair of the Finance, Planning & Resources Committee.
-My wife, Bindu, and I have lived in the village for over 12 years with our younger two daughters currently at the school and my eldest daughter having attended the school until 2018.
-Being a parent governor is extremely rewarding, and I want to ensure that each child at the school is provided with the best opportunity to flourish in primary education but also move onto secondary education with happy memories of our school.
+My wife, Bindu, and I have lived in the village for over 12 years with our three daughters.
+Being a co-opted governor is extremely rewarding, and I want to ensure that each child at the school is provided with the best opportunity to flourish in primary education but also move onto secondary education with happy memories of our school.
 Professionally, I am a qualified Chartered Accountant as well as a PhD Chemist and am currently the CFO and European Managing Director for a US software company that supports Food and Consumer Product safety.
 Outside of work, I have recently taken up golf, so you might find me at Wexham Park Golf Course frustratingly trying to improve my golf swing!

 Natasha Brady – Local Authority Governor